2Sant0s/2Sant0s/README.md

 **`Software Developer`**

-My name is Josemar dos Santos, I’m 27 years old and a technology student passionate about software development.
-I’m constantly learning, exploring different languages and tools to grow professionally and keep up with market trends.
+My name is Josemar dos Santos, and I am a technology student passionate about software development.
+I am constantly learning and exploring different programming languages and tools to grow professionally and stay up to date with current market trends.

 <h3 align="left">Connect with me!</h3>